alvitoraidhy/portfolio/content/home/accomplishments.md

   date_end: "2024-07-30"
   date_start: "2021-07-30"
   description: |
-    Syllabus:
-      - Introduction to Amazon Web Services
-      - Cloud Computation
-      - Global Infrastructure and Reliability
-      - Networking
-      - Storage and Database
-      - Security
-      - Monitoring and Analytics
-      - Pricing and Support
+    From this course I learned the knowledge required for using the Amazon Web Services (AWS) effectively, for example:
+      - Cloud computation services and plans (EC2, ECS, Elastic Beanstalk, and more)
+      - Database and storage options (DynamoDB, Aurora, S3, EFS, and more)
+      - Network and security practices (access control using roles, groups, endpoints, and more)
-      - Migration and Innovation
+      - Pricings and calculations
-      - The Cloud Journey
-      - AWS Certified Cloud Practitioner Basics
   organization: Dicoding
   organization_url: https://www.dicoding.com/
   title: Cloud Practitioner Essentials (Belajar Dasar AWS Cloud)